-The Working Adult Guide: Term Life vs Whole Life Insurance.
-Which Should I Get?
+Working Adult Guide: Term Life Or Whole Life Insurance, Which Should I Get?

 Hey ya!
 Good job on taking the first step in your personal financial planning – RESEARCH.

-It is important to note that there are many different routes to the same destination but it’s definitely best if we take the cheapest route there! – And that’s what we are here for!
+It’s important to note that there are many different routes to the same destination but it’s arguably best if we take the cheapest route there – and that’s why you’re here reading this article!

-TL;DR – Before choosing between a Term and a Whole Life
+TL;DR – Before Choosing Between Term Life Or Whole Life Insurance

 - Never lose focus on your objective – why are you buying insurance?